Monday, May 18, 2026

 He is also advertising for workers

-Some time in the 1870’s RSS progressed from just having a sole shop at 4 The Strand to having 126 The Strand and also a ground-floor shop at the Grand Hotel, which was built over the demolished previous premises.
+Some time in the 1870’s RSS progressed from just having his shop at 4 The Strand to opening at 126 The Strand and also a ground-floor shop at the Grand Hotel, which was built over the demolished previous premises.
 The new shop on the ground floor of the Hotel building with an entrance to both the Square and the Hotel is described as follows: “the ground floor has a central archivolt arched entrance and altered shop fronts articulated by polished granite pilasters carrying entablature.”

 It is also mentioned that he still had a third shop, possibly 18 or 19, The Strand.